Admission and Travel

 If you wish to be informed of news and events held by us, you can subscribe to ISO mailing list, listserve or updated information.
-The list of events is also posted outside the Elizabeth and Wynn Kearney Center for International Student and Scholar Services as well as at the notice board of International Student Center, 264 Centennial Student Union, MSU.
+The list of events is also posted outside the Kearney Center for International Student Services as well as at the notice board of International Student Center, 264 Centennial Student Union, MSU.

 No, generally you cannot study on tourist visas.